Homelessness Gateway Service

-- providing information, advocacy, emotional support, and arranging contact with agencies.
+- providing information, advocacy, crisis support, and arranging contact with agencies

 We provide a coordinated response to homelessness through collaboration with the other specialist Gateways, including Youth Gateway Service, and Domestic Violence and Aboriginal Family Violence Service, along with generic homelessness services.
-The Homelessness Gateway Service also acts as the after-hours service for these services outside of business hours.
+The Homelessness Gateway Service also acts as the after-hours service for the Youth Gateway service.

 Streetlink Youth Health Service

-You can visit Streetlink for help with a range of medical needs including:
+We can support you with a range of medical needs, including:

 - sexual, mental and general health